The Bactrian Camel

 Remarkably well adapted to extremes of climates though they are, the camel herds will move from the heat of the stony desert up into the mountainous regions during the hottest months of the year.
 Here they may be found at heights of 3,000m (10,000ft) or more before they descend back into the desert again with the onset of winter.

-The Bactrian camel takes its name from the ancient land of Bactria that once existed to the north-east of Persia.
+The Bactrian camel takes its name from the ancient land of Bactria that once existed to the north-east of what is now called Iran.

 The Arabian Camel